nahgii/simpleskills/README.md

 ### Magic Skill: Potion Durations and Unlocks

 The **Magic skill** allows players to enhance their gameplay through positive potion effects and unlock useful blocks.
+To increase **Magic skill** players must convert their Vanilla XP by right-clicking on an empty lectern with an empty hand.
+Players can also gain **Magic skill** XP through potions effect application.
 - **Duration Increase**: The maximum duration of positive potion effects applied to the player is increased based on their Magic level.
 Players can drink multiple level I potions to extend durations in minutes equal to their Magic level.
+- **Adjusted Trades**: Novice clerics can now offer Nether Wart and Blaze powder, and Master clerics can offer Dragon's Breath.
 - **Affected Potions (Level I Only)**:
    - Potion of Fire Resistance
    - Potion of Strength